-5.3.14ENV_PHY.1 Physical Security
+5.3.14 ENV_PHY.1 Physical Security

-- 5.3.14.1 ENV_PHY.1.1 Access controls ensure that personnel granted unescorted physical access to the information, the information system or human re adable media have the appropriate formal access approvals and need-to-know. - 5.3.14.2 ENV_PHY.1.2 Physical attack that might compromise IT security on those parts of the information system critical to security is deterred and detected. - 5.3.14.3 ENV_PHY.1.3 The TOE environment is capable of physically protecting the information system by signaling the occurrence of fire, flood, power loss, and environmental control failures that might adversely affect information system operations. - 5.3.14.4 ENV_PHY1.4 Systems containing [assignment: CONFIDENTIAL Restricted Data, Sigmas 1-13] shall, as a minimum, be protected by at least one of the following [assignment: constantly attended or under the control of a person that possesses proper authorization, formal access approval, and need to know; in a manner described for Confidential information; or in a manner to preclude unauthorized disclosure].
+- 5.3.14.1 ENV_PHY.1.1 Access controls ensure that personnel granted unescorted physical access to the information, the information system or human readable media have the appropriate formal access approvals and need-to-know. - 5.3.14.2 ENV_PHY.1.2 Physical attack that might compromise IT security on those parts of the information system critical to security is deterred and detected. - 5.3.14.3 ENV_PHY1.3 Systems containing [assignment: Secret Restricted Data, Sigmas 1-13] shall, as a minimum, be protected by at least one of the following [assignment: constantly attended or under the control of a person that possesses proper authorization, formal access approval, and need to know; in a manner described for Secret information; or in a manner to preclude unauthorized disclosure].

-5.3.15ENV_PRO.1 Information Protection
+5.3.15 ENV_PRO.1 Information Protection

-5.3.15.1 ENV_PRO.1.1 Information protection is required whenever [assignment: CONFIDENTIAL Restricted Data, Sigmas 1-13] is to be transmitted, carried to, or carried through areas or components where individuals not authorized to have access to the information may have unescorted physical or uncontrolled electronic access to the information or communications media (e. g., outside the system perimeter).
+5.3.15.1 ENV_PRO.1.1 Information protection is required whenever [assignment: Secret Restricted Data, Sigmas 1-13] is to be transmitted, carried to, or carried through areas or components where individuals not authorized to have access to the information may have unescorted physical or uncontrolled electronic access to the information or communications media (e. g., outside the system perimeter).
 One or more of [assignment: information distributed only within an area approved for open storage of the information; National Security Agency (NSA) - approved type I encryption mechanisms; doe approved encryption mechanisms; or NNSA approved protected transmission systems].

-5.3.16ENV_RCV.1 System Recovery
+5.3.16 ENV RCV.1 System Recovery